Animal nutritionist

+Maremmana cattle, picture taken near Campagnano di Roma.

 An animal nutritionist is a person who specializes in animal nutrition, which is especially concerned with the dietary needs of animals in captivity: livestock, pets, and animals in wildlife rehabilitation facilities.

 The science of animal nutrition encompasses principles of chemistry (especially biochemistry), physics, mathematics, and ethology (animal behavior).
 Animal nutrition in the food industry may also be concerned with economics and food processing.

 Education

 A Bachelor of Science in agricultural, biological or related life sciences is usually required.
 A typical course would study the metabolism of proteins, carbohydrates, lipids, minerals, vitamins and water, and the relationship between these nutrients and animal production.
 A Master's degree in nutrition is often seen in animal nutrition and the field requires a Ph.D. in the science of nutrition.

 Career activities

 Those with an educational background can expect to be employed in the following areas: